MikroElektronika/mikrosdk_click_v2/clicks/8pini2c/README.md

 ## Examples Description

-> This demo example reads temperature detected by Surface temp click board.
+> This demo example reads temperature detected by Surface temp Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and configures a Surface temp click board.
+> Initializes the driver and configures a Surface temp Click board.

 ```c